miralemd/picasso.js/docs/src/input/interaction.md

 ## Bundled interactions

-Picasso.js comes with one pre-bundled interaction component:
+picasso.js comes with one pre-bundled interaction component:

 - [native](./interactions/native.md)

-And together with picasso the following interaction component plugin is shipped
+and together with picasso the following interaction component plugin is shipped:

 - [hammer](./interactions/hammer.md)

 ## Register a custom interaction

-To register a interaction component, use the `picasso.interaction` function.
+To register a interaction component, use the `picasso.interaction` registry.

-### `picasso.interaction(name, definition)`
+**`picasso.interaction(name, definition)`**

 - `name` *string*.
 Name of the interaction component to register.
 - `definition` *object*